nicklansley/nick-stable-diffusion/README.md

 These defaults can be altered using the capital-letter variables at the top of script file backend-sd-server/server.py if you wish to change them, but these seem to work best and are suggested by the authors of the model.
-Use the advanced page to override them for moe control in a session.
+Use the advanced page to override them for more control in a session.

 ### Library Page